jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

       - disseminating the information to the organization
   - **Due care**: practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
-  - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should re-certify regularly (typically yearly)
+  - After establishing a framework for governance, security awareness training should be implemented, making sure that all new hires receive the training as then on-board, and all existing employees re-certify regularly (typically yearly)
   - Due care is the responsible protection of assets
   - Due diligence is the ability to prove due care